-The Charites Commission granted permission for the Chair to be remunerated from January 2022.
+The Charites Commission granted permission for the Chair to be remunerated from January 2022 for the duration of his office.

 Internal control

 Scope of responsibility

 The Corporation is ultimately responsible for the Group's system of internal control and for reviewing its effectiveness.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.